Distributed Differentiable Dynamic Game for Multi-robot Coordination: Abstract

 \section{Abstract}

-This paper develops a Distributed Differentiable Dynamic Game (D3G) framework, which can efficiently solve the forward and inverse problems in multi-robot coordination.
-We formulate multi-robot coordination as a dynamic game, where the behavior of a robot is dictated by its own dynamics and objective that also depends on others' behavior.
-In the forward problem, D3G enables all robots collaboratively to seek the Nash equilibrium of the game in a distributed manner, by developing a distributed shooting-based Nash solver.
-In the inverse problem, where each robot aims to find (learn) its objective (and dynamics) parameters to mimic given coordination demonstrations, D3G proposes a differentiation solver based on Differential Pontryagin's Maximum Principle, which allows each robot to update its parameters in a distributed and coordinated manner.
-We test the D3G in simulation with two types of robots given different task configurations.
-The results demonstrate the effectiveness of D3G for solving both forward and inverse problems in comparison with existing methods.
+This paper develops a new Distributed approach for solving the inverse problem of a Differentiable Dynamic Game (D3G), which enables robots to learn multi-robot coordination from given demonstrations.
+We formulate multi-robot coordination as the Nash equilibrium of a parameterized dynamic game, where the behavior of each robot is dictated by an objective function that also depends on the behavior of its neighboring robots.
+The coordination thus can be adapted by tuning the parameters of the objective and the local dynamics of each robot.
+The proposed algorithm enables each robot to automatically tune such parameters in a distributed and coordinated fashion --- only using the data of its neighbors without global information.
+Its key novelty is the development of a distributed solver for a diff-KKT condition that can enhance scalability and reduce the computational load for gradient computation.
+We test the proposed algorithm in simulation with heterogeneous robots given different task configurations.
+The results demonstrate its effectiveness and generalizability for learning multi-robot coordination from demonstrations.